 Another research project still at the 'hatching' stage focuses on communities over time - we have plans to conduct a follow-up to a research study of north Edinburgh first conducted in the late 1950s (see Centenary Research Notes 1).

-We are delighted to report that Special Collections at the university library secured 18 months funding from the Wellcome Trust to catalogue the social work/social studies archive.
+We are delighted that Special Collections at the university library secured funding from the Wellcome Trust to catalogue the social work/social studies archive.
 The project is entitled, Advisors, Advocates and Activists: A Century or More of Social Work in Edinburgh.
-Archivist Jenny Duffy began early December and will be leading on this project.
+Archivist Jenny Duffy began in December 2018 and led on this project.

 Ideas for future projects: